DotPodcast/dotpodcast/content/posts/spec-v1.md

 - `description_text` (optional but recommended, string) is a plain-text description of the podcast, for use in rendering summary cards or where a podcast app doesn't want to - or can't - provide an HTML description.

 - `banner_image` (optional, string) is the URL of an image to use as a banner.
 Online directories will use this banner image when displaying the main landing page for a podcast.
 1500x500 is the optional size for the image.

+- `hosts` (optional, array) is an array of objects containing information about the podcast's host(s).
+It should contain
+    - `name` (string): the full name of the host.
+    - `uri` (string): a unique identifying address for the host (like their website or [Onename](https://onename.com/) profile page).
+It must be something that can identify the host across multiple podcasts running on multiple hosting services or provided via multiple networks, so must not be a page hosted by a particular podcast.
+It should be a URL that is not likely to change.
+    - `avatar` (string): the URL to an avatar image.
+This should be around 512x512, square and with no transparency or masks (ie: it should not be an image in a circle).
+This image does not have to be unique across podcasts or services.

 ### Why no language tag?